-Pensions Liability: £35.85 million
+Pensions Liability: £6.74 million

-The requirements of International Accounting Standards 19 (IAS19) in relation to post-employment benefits i.e. pensions, have been fully incorporated into the Comprehensive Income and Expenditure Statement, with actuarial gains and losses being recognised in Other Comprehensive Income and Expenditure, as note 30 explains in detail.
+The requirements of International Accounting Standards 19 (IAS19) in relation to post-employment benefits - i.e., pensions, have been fully incorporated into the Comprehensive Income and Expenditure Statement, with actuarial gains and losses being recognised in Other Comprehensive Income and Expenditure, as note 30 explains in detail.
 The Local Government Pension Scheme (LGPS) is a funded defined benefit plan with benefits earned up to 31 March 2014 being linked to final salary.
-Benefits after 31 March 2014 are based on a Career Average Revalued Earnings scheme.
-The fund is revalued every 3 years, the last valuation being as at 31 March 2022.
+Benefits after 31 March 2014 are based on a Career Average Revalued Earnings (CARE) scheme.
+The Council is part of the Rhondda Cynon Taff Pension Fund.
+The fund is revalued every 3 years by an independent firm of actuaries.
+The last valuation of the pension fund was 31 March 2022.

 A pensions reserve and a pension liability are incorporated within the Council's accounts, reflecting the amount by which the Bridgend element of the Rhondda Cynon Taff Pension Fund is under-funded compared with the assessed payment liabilities to pensioners now and in the future.
-The cost to the Council during the year for pension liabilities was £19.35 million.
-The overall pensions' liability of the Council at 31 March 2023 was £35.85 million, a reduction of £213.65 million from 31 March 2022 when the liability was £249.50 million.
-This reduction is as a result of changes in the financial assumptions used by the actuary informing the valuation.
-Primarily the discount rate used has increased by 2%.
-Other assumption changes are CPI rate reduced by 0.3% and the salary increase assumption by 0.3%.
-This has resulted in a more positive balance sheet position as at the 31 March 2023.
-The liability takes into account the potential 'underpin' liability as a result of the outcome of the McCloud/Sargeant case that the impact of transitional protection arrangements put in place when firefighters' and judges' pension schemes were reformed were age discriminatory.
+The cost to the Council during the year for pension liabilities was £21.40 million.
+The overall pensions' liability of the Council at 31 March 2024 was £6.74 million, a reduction of £29.11 million from 31 March 2023 when the liability was £35.85 million.
+This takes into account the underpin liability following the McCloud remedy and the outcome of the McCloud/Sargeant case that the impact of transitional protection arrangements put in place when firefighters' and judges' pension schemes were reformed were age discriminatory.

-Balances and Reserves
+Reserves

-Balances and Reserves are sums of money put aside for specific purposes or for general contingencies and cash flow management.
+The reserves of the Council represent the net worth of the Council and are split into usable and unusable amounts.
+Usable reserves are sums of money put aside for specific purposes or for general contingencies and cash flow management.
 Their use, creation and assessment of sufficiency also considers risks to financial resilience.
 During the last year the Council has faced significant financial challenges and the opportunity to set aside new earmarked reserves for specific purposes has been limited.
-Earmarked revenue and other usable reserves are detailed in note 28 of the accounts, whilst unusable reserves are shown in note 29.
+Earmarked reserves and other usable reserves are detailed in note 28 of the accounts, whilst unusable reserves are shown in note 29.